Skip to main content

 A practitioner's guide to Xactimate — the industry-standard estimating software.
 Pricing database, line items, overhead and profit, depreciation, certification levels, and practical tips.

 When someone else damages your property, should you pursue their insurance or file with your own?
-A detailed comparison of both strategies — the pros, cons, and when to pivot.
+A comparison of both strategies, and when to pivot.

 Tree and Falling Object Damage Insurance Claims